Thiruvananthapuram City Circular

 The Thiruvananthapuram City Circular is a bus service operated by the Kerala State Road Transport Corporation (KSRTC) in Thiruvananthapuram, the capital of Kerala, India.
 The service was launched with a fleet of 64 buses in November, 2021 operating on seven route connecting major parts of the city.
-The service currently currently operates on 13 circular routes, with over 1000 stops and 24 interchange points (route intersection stops) serviced by a fleet of 132 buses, including electric buses.
+The service currently operates on 13 circular routes, with over 1000 stops and 24 interchange points (route intersection stops) serviced by a fleet of 132 buses, including electric buses.
 The buses operate every 15 minutes during peak hours and 30 minutes during off-peak hours.
 The fare for a journey ranges from INR 10 to 30.
 The service is the first public transportation system in Kerala with a 'hop on, hop off' model.
 A 'Good Day Ticket' offers unlimited travel in any city circular bus valid upto 24 hours.
 The Road Transport Corporation claims an average daily ridership of 80,000.
 Along with the services on circular routes, new Point-to-Point services have been introduced.